maddycochrane/Salamander-Demography/README.md

 Fish: Fish present or not (0 = no = upper reach; 1 = yes = lower reach)

-Last, we uploaded 4 different photos of captured salamanders (P1130055, P1130040, P1130048, and P1130053) to demonstrate how we calculated the snout-vent-length for each individual captured.
+Last, we uploaded 4 different photos of captured salamanders (photos: P1130055, P1130040, P1130048, and P1130053) to demonstrate how we calculated the snout-vent-length for each individual captured.